 Hotshoe Spirit Bubble

-- Innovative circular design takes up less space than blocky 2- or 3-axis levels
+- Innovative, circular design that takes up less space compared the typical, cumbersome 2-axis or 3-axis levels.

-- Protect your hot shoe from getting bent or damaged, help to keep moisture and dust from the hot shoe
+- Protect your hot shoe from getting bent or damaged.
+This hot shoe cover helps the hot shoe dry and clean.

 This could be the cheapest photography accessory you ever buy, but that takes nothing away from it’s usefulness!
 Many tripods and camera bodies do come with built in spirit levels these days, but if yours doesn’t then spending a few quid on one of these hotshoe spirit bubbles is well worth it.